JackJoeng/NYC-Parking-Violations-Analysis/README.md

 **Project Phases**

-This project will be broken into three parts:
+This project will be broken into four phases:

 - Phase 1: Python Scripting
 - Phase 2: Loading into ElasticSearch